mlmstem/Night_in_the_wood/GDD.md

 ### Character background
 A traveller who is extensively exploring South America but with no previous experience in wilderness survival.
 Struggling with his lack of survival knowledge, he is confronted with the harsh reality of being lost.

 The hiker's motivation is to ensure survival by learning how to independently manage life in the woods.
 He forms a friendship with a little bird, while all other characters (animals) in the game serve as enemies trying to protect their home.
 The character's goals involve utilising natural resources to remain alive until someone realises they're lost and send help.
-They must conquer nature's challenges, including finding food,seeking shelter from both the elements and animal adversaries and navigating in the woods.
+They must conquer nature's challenges, including finding food, seeking shelter from both the elements and animal adversaries and navigating in the woods.

 ### Character personality